AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-06-21-Bowyer-Watson-Algorithm-for-Delaunay-Triangulation.md

 <p></p>

-The triangulation function in our case accepts as input a list of points.
-These will be the vertices from which we will create our future triangle mesh.
-An initial and necessary first step here, is to create a large triangle, which will contain within it's three edges, all of the points that ought to be triangulated.
+An initial and necessary first step here, to get things going, is to create a large triangle which will contain within it's three edges all of the points that ought to be triangulated.
 We call this triangle a 'super triangle'.
-Generally we assume this triangle to be infinite in size, however pragmatically we can make it just big enough to contain all of our points.
+We could technically make this triangle infinite in size, to make sure that all triangulation vertices are contained within it, however pragmatically we can make it just big enough to contain all of the points:

 <div class="row gtr-50 gtr-uniform">
 	<div class="col-6">